pioneertrack/django-jobsite-mvp/README.md

 `pip install -r requirements/prod.txt`

-3. Setup your local development environment by copying
+3. Set up your local development environment by copying

-`./berkleyconnect/local/local_setting.py` to `./berkleyconnect` directory and adjust settings (DATABASES, EMAIL Settings, etc.) in that file to meet your needs.
+`./berkeleyconnect/local/local_settings.py` to the `./berkeleyconnect` directory.

+ a.
+If you want to use `localhost` rather than `127`, change the line to ```ALLOWED_HOSTS = ['127.0.0.1', 'localhost']```
+ b.
+Set up a PostgreSQL server on your local machine and update the `DATABASE` settings to reflect this.
+ c.
+If you want to be able to send emails from your local server (this is only one way to do this):
+   i.
+Change your email host to `smtp.gmail.com` and your port to `587`. ii.
+Choose a valid email address you'd like to send from.
+Set up Google Two-Step Verification if you don't already have it, and generate an app password. iii.
+Change `EMAIL_HOST_USER` and set the password to the App Password you generated.
+Two-Step Verification does not need to remain on after you do this. iv.
+Change `EMAIL_USE_TLS` to `True`.
+ d.
+If you want to be able to receive emails as an admin from your local server:
+   i.
+Ensure that you followed steps in part C to establish an address will be able to send emails. ii.
+Choose the email address you want to use for receiving emails.
+Note this doesn't need to be a valid email address, but it might be useful depending on what you're working on. ii.
+Change `DEFAULT_FEEDBACK_EMAIL` to the receiving email address.
+ f.
+Set up `elasticsearch` if you don't already have it.

 4. Create local migrations

 `./manage.py makemigrations`

-After that apply migrations for database from you local settings
+After that apply migrations for database from your local settings

 `./manage.py migrate`